chg-hou/DawnlightSearch/README.md

 # DawnlightSearch

 A Linux version of [Everything Search Engine](https://www.voidtools.com/).
+Support **NTFS indexing**.
 Show instant results as you type.

 __The app is still under development and not stable.
 Comments and pull requests are very appreciated.__